IG Income Portfolio Series F

 Highlights

-① The portfolio gained over the quarter due to positive returns from fixed income and equity allocations.
+① The portfolio gained over the quarter due to positive returns on a backdrop of strong equity markets, whereas bond returns declined.

 IG Income – Series F